 Jeremiah 29:11 is a well-known, perhaps over-quoted verse that I personally love and draw comfort from.
 "For I know the plans I have for you" declares the Lord, "Plans to prosper you and not to harm you, to give you a hope and a future."

-Yet, I grieve that we cannot freely travel to see kids and grandkids in different states.
-We can't hop on a plane to do a missions trip.
-We can't go anywhere without a mask.
+Yet, I grieve that we could not freely travel to see kids and grandkids in different states.
+We couldn't hop on a plane to do a missions trip.
+We couldn't go anywhere without a mask in my state.
 I long to have life go back to 'the way we were'.
 Still, I know deep in my heart that the Lord has a better plan.